gtk-rs/lgpl-docs/gtk/vendor.md

 the image representation being used
 <!-- trait StatusIconExt::fn get_title -->
 Gets the title of this tray icon.
-See `StatusIconExt::set_title`.
+See `StatusIcon::set_title`.

 # Deprecated since 3.14